data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 ## Next session

 Next session will be on the 25th August, 4-5pm.
-Click her to register to [attend](https://www.eventbrite.co.uk/e/data-science-ethics-and-society-reading-group-tickets-109605695586)
+Click here to register to [attend](https://www.eventbrite.co.uk/e/data-science-ethics-and-society-reading-group-tickets-109605695586)